 We woke up at 5 am the next morning and I dressed in a saree I had bought earlier in the trip.
 We headed to the East Gate and joined the small line that had already formed before the first rays of sunlight had even made an appearance over the horizon.
 The line was tiny, especially compared to the massive crowds the day before, but still bigger than I had assumed.
 Everyone in line chatted sleepily to their neighbors.
 You could immediately tell how excited we all were for this experience.

 All of us bonded quickly over waking up so early.
 I met a group of 50-something Australians who had just spent 10 days hiking a remote mountain in India.
 I met an American who had been traveling for 5 months social media free.
 We all met a cow.
 He joined the line for a good 5 minutes and thoroughly enjoyed us all scratching his ears and back.

 Finally right before sunrise started the doors opened and we all quietly filed inside.
-My husband, myself and my new group of friends reached the main gate more or less together.
 We collectively gasped as we rounded the corner.
 The Taj was awe-inspiring.
 The light was still low but you could see the tiles turning slightly pink as the sun finally showed its beautiful face.